Thousands of Catalans crowd Barcelona to call for early elections

 The Spanish government last month asked the constitutional court to declare the referendum planned for Nov.
 9 illegal on the grounds it breached the constitution.
 The court suspended the vote until it ruled on the case, which could take years.

-About half of Catalans want more independence from Spain and a vast majority favor holding a vote on their future, polls show.
+About half of Catalans want more independence from Spain and a vast majority favour holding a vote on their future, polls show.

 (Reporting by Sonya Dowsett; editing by Andrew Roche)